helboi4/Spotily-Frontend/README.md

 ## How to use

 First, clone the Spotily repo linked above (instructions for how to do this on Spotily's repo).
-Then, clone this repo and insure the necessary dependencies have been added. 'npm start' in the terminal should then run the React app on localhost:3000.
+Then, clone this repo and insure the necessary dependencies have been added by using the command 'npm install'. 'npm start' in the terminal should then run the React app on localhost:3000.

 ## Credits